-A rigorous evaluation of the impact of NFR is of utmost importance given that, when we consider the effective role of mandatory NFR vis-à-vis other potential concurring factors we must take into account that the pressure on CSR investment comes not only from the above mentioned recent regulatory development but also from financial investors in the private sector.
+2 For further information please see https://ec.europa.eu/info/business-economy-euro/company-reporting-and-auditing/company-reporting/non-financial-reporting en factors we must take into account that the pressure on CSR investment comes not only from the above mentioned recent regulatory development but also from financial investors in the private sector.
 As is well known, a growing share of investment funds have started evaluating ESG scores of listed companies in order to calculate exposure of their portfolios to the ESG risk factor, regarded as orthogonal and independent from the traditionally considered risk factors (Becchetti et al. 2018; Lioui et al., 2018).
-Part of this pressure comes in turn from the most recent financial regulation (ie. the EU Directive 2019/2088) requiring that individual investor preferences have to be screened in order to match properly investors and financial asset risk profiles.
+Part of this pressure comes in turn from the most recent financial regulation (ie. the EU Directive 2019/2088) requiring that individual investor preferences must be screened in order to match properly investors and financial asset risk profiles.
 Preference for investment in sustainable funds is among the most screened items and, when investors express their choices, the EU directive states that financial advisors can indicate only investment funds that can measure progress in ESG performance of their portfolios based on specific indicators (i.e. carbon footprint, water footprint, circularity index, polluting emissions).
-This new regulation is creating a dramatic pressure toward non-financial reporting making the latter a precondition to be included in sustainable investment funds.
+This new regulation is creating a dramatic pressure toward nonfinancial reporting making the latter a precondition to be included in sustainable investment funds.
 This pressure is going to work for listed companies but also for all smaller subcontractors and suppliers working in their product chains.